 Learn more about the data that informs AHEAD.

-Reported as a percentage, pre-exposure prophylaxis or PrEP coverage was calculated as the number of persons aged ≥16 years classified as having been prescribed PrEP divided by the estimated number of persons who had indications for PrEP.
+PrEP coverage, reported as a percentage, was calculated as the number who have been prescribed PrEP divided by the estimated number of persons who had indications for PrEP.
 PrEP prescription data values <40 in any jurisdiction are not reported because of reliability concerns.
 For more detailed information on the denominator of this indicator, please visit the CDC Data Tables.
 The data sources used to estimate the number of persons with indications for PrEP have different schedules of availability.
 Therefore, the availability of a denominator year might lag the availability of a numerator year by 1 or more years.

 Caution should be used when interpreting the PrEP coverage percentages.
 Different data sources were used for the numerator and denominator; therefore, it is unknown whether all persons prescribed PrEP (numerator) are also contained in the estimate of the number of persons with indications for PrEP (denominator).